esper-io/dev-docs/docs/home/provisioner.md

         i.
 Do the following steps to connect your device:

         ii.
-Connect the device to the Internet via Cellular or Wi-Fi
+Connect the device to the internet via Cellular or Wi-Fi

         iii.
 Go to the Home screen and tap the Menu button, select the About Phone option, and select the Build number.
 Then tap the Build number 6 times to enable Developer options: